 Though readers may be familiar with the photogenic Japanese pancakes of internet fame, these confections are more tea-time sweet than the breakfast flapjack.
-As with all meals, a Japanese breakfast is entirely dependent on context: the region and season are two determinants of preferred ingredients, but prep time, traditional vs. contemporary, and, of course, individual taste are also important.
-Today we’ll dive into just a few examples of Japanese breakfast a vacationer might try.
-First, a note on a guiding principle behind Japanese meal composition: ichiju-sansai, or one soup, three dishes.
+As with all meals, Japanese breakfast food is entirely dependent on context: the region and season are two determinants of preferred ingredients, but prep time, traditional vs. contemporary, and, of course, individual taste are also important.
+Today we'll dive into just a few examples of Japanese breakfast a vacationer might try.
+First, a note on a guiding principle behind Japanese meal composition: ichiju sansai , or one soup, three dishes.

-Ichiju-sansai is ideally composed of miso soup, a “main” (generally meat or fish), two side dishes, rice, and pickles, all served with tea.
+Ichiju sansai is ideally composed of miso soup, a "main" (generally meat or grilled fish such as salmon), two side dishes, steamed rice, and Japanese pickles, all served with tea.
 The vegetables and sea products change with the seasons, but the basic premise is one of flavor and nutritional balance.
-Vegetables and seaweed salads bring vital nutrients and fiber to breakfast, while a proteinaceous main dish gives the body fuel, soup hydrates, and rice provides long-lasting energy.
+Vegetables, pickles, and seaweed salads bring vital nutrients and fiber to breakfast, while a proteinaceous main dish like fish gives the body fuel, miso soup hydrates, and rice provides long-lasting energy.
 If this all seems a bit much to cook before a day of school or work, keep in mind that these are guiding principles for a healthy meal.
-Surely a dish of Japanese pancakes has been eaten in place of a full meal here or there, but again: not likely for breakfast.
-What, then, would one wake up and smell while in Japan?
+Surely a dish of Japanese pancakes or Instagrammable toast has been eaten in place of a full meal here or there, but again: not likely for breakfast.
+So you may be wondering, what do Japanese people eat for breakfast?

 Coffee and Onigiri

-With all the attention paid to tea, the rich and varied culture of coffee in Japan is almost criminally underreported!
-Let’s begin with a convenient breakfast: onigiri and perhaps some coffee.
+With all the attention paid to the relaxing rituals of preparing green tea, the rich and varied culture of coffee in Japan is almost criminally underreported!
+Let's begin with a convenient breakfast: onigiri and perhaps some coffee.
 This breakfast in Japan may be reserved for the high school student who woke up late or the grandmother on her way to tend the small but prolific family farm before the summer heat kicks in (too specific?).
 That said, convenience stores have extremely fresh, fairly nutritious, and tasty meals that put many a foreign 7-11 to shame.
-The early-morning shopper can pick up a tuna salad onigiri or other rice ball packaged meticulously so the papery seaweed is kept crisp and separate from moist rice until opened.
+The early-morning shopper can pick up a tuna salad onigiri or other rice ball packaged meticulously so the papery seaweed is kept crisp and separate from moist white rice or brown rice until opened.
 Onigiri can be eaten at lunch or as a snack (they are a famous staple in the lunchtime bento), but they make for a clean and simple start to the day.
-Add in the equivalent of a 1 USD coffee of surprisingly high quality or a milk tea from the refrigerated section, and you have on your hands a Japanese breakfast fit to be eaten, well, with your hands.
+Add in the equivalent of a $1 USD coffee of surprisingly high quality or a milk tea from the refrigerated section, and you have on your hands a Japanese breakfast fit to be eaten, well, with your hands.

 Natto: A Japanese Controversy

 While the dish is not as popular in the Kansai region as it is in Tokyo, this extremely healthy dish (plus rice) makes for a Japanese breakfast unto itself!
-Popular toppings include karashi, a zingy mustard made with horseradish, soy sauce, and negi, a longer and sturdier variation on the scallion.
+Popular toppings for these fermented soybeans include karashi , a zingy mustard made with horseradish, soy sauce, and negi green onion, a longer and sturdier variation on the scallion.
 Natto can often be found in styrofoam containers in an effort to avoid extra yeast activity via careful climate-control.
-If the brave reader chances upon an opportunity to try this breakfast in Japan, we hope they remember to stir, stir, stir to acquire the “stringiness” just right!
+If the brave reader chances upon an opportunity to try this breakfast in Japan, we hope they remember to stir, stir, stir to acquire the "stringiness" just right!

 One Soup, Three Dishes